Is My Yeast Dead??

 Step 1: Always Check Your Gravity First

-The best way to tell if your yeast is alive and fermenting is by checking the gravity.
-Even after a couple of days, your gravity will read differently than when you first pitched your yeast.
-Yeast use the sugar in your wort for replication before they even start fermenting, so it's a sure fire way to know if anything untoward is going on.
+The best way to tell if your yeast is still alive and fermenting is by checking the gravity using your hydrometer or refractometer.
+Even after a couple of days, your gravity will read differently than when you first pitched your yeast, even though you won't be at your final gravity.
+Yeast strains use the sugar in your wort for replication before they even start fermenting, so it's a sure fire way to know if anything untoward is going on.

 If your gravity has gone down, but your airlock isn't moving, then you know that you have a leak in the lid of your fermenter.
 This is especially common in buckets, but can happen in any vessel.
 Nothing to panic about if the yeast are working, just don't do any bulk aging in that vessel.
 Once the CO2 that the yeast are producing stops, you can open your beer up to infections and funk that you don't want.